Finding Your Purpose

 In the start-up race, purpose isn’t talked about.
 Unless a founder is determined enough to drive home their beliefs, the conversation always starts with, “So what do you do?”

-Having a clear purpose takes balls.
+Having a clear purpose takes guts.

 It’s not even the effort that is the hardest part.
 No, the hardest part is putting yourself out there for everyone to see.
 Your beliefs might be rejected, and risking that takes a confidence that few people can muster.
 It’s much harder than coming up with a business idea because declaring your purpose makes you incredibly vulnerable.